-Fresno shooting suspect to undergo mental exam
+Fresno shooting suspect to get mental exam

 The investigation into those three killings is ongoing, the Fresno County district attorney's office said.
 No charges have been filed.

-Muhammad also is a suspect in another fatal shooting.
-A criminal complaint released Thursday offered details about the April 13 shooting death of Carl Williams III, a 25-year-old unarmed security guard.

-Muhammad is accused of shooting and killing Williams and attempting to shoot a second security guard in the parking lot of a Motel 6 in Fresno.
+Friday's arraignment involved another fatal shooting that happened last week.
+Muhammad is accused of shooting and killing 25-year-old unarmed security guard Carl Williams III and attempting to shoot a second security guard in the parking lot of a Motel 6 in Fresno on April 13.

+Eric Christensen, Muhammad's public defense attorney, told CNN he requested the mental health evaluation after a brief initial meeting with Muhammad, moments before Friday's scheduled arraignment.

+Christensen said he had grave concerns about Muhammad's mental competence after speaking with him for about five minutes.

 Three dead in less than 2 minutes